-Students requiring medical attention within the Riverside area should report to the designated University Student Health Care Provider, Park View Community Hospital, located at 9041 Magnolia Avenue.
-Urgent Care hours are 12 p.m.-9 p.m., Monday-Friday, and 9 a.m.-6 p.m., Saturday and Sunday.
+Students requiring medical attention within the Riverside area should report to the designated University Student Health Care Provider, Parkview Outpatient Medical Group, located at 9041 Magnolia Avenue.
+POMG hours are 8 a.m.-9 p.m., Monday-Friday, and 9 a.m.-6 p.m., Saturday and Sunday.
 Emergency Room service is available at all times.
 A valid student identification card and an insurance card must be presented in order to receive medical attention.

 Undergraduate students enrolled for seven (7) or more units are automatically charged for medical insurance provided by the University, unless proof of medical insurance is submitted to the Student Services Office.
-Students must submit proof of insurance prior to the end of the fourth week after classes begin, during the first semester of attendance each academic year.
-The purchase of student medical insurance is optional for students who are enrolled in graduate or Evening College programs.
+Proof of insurance must be submitted to the Student Services Office prior to the "Last day to drop a class with refund" as indicated in the University calendar, during the first semester of attendance each academic year.
+The purchase of student medical insurance is optional for students who are enrolled in graduate or adult degree completion programs.

-Campus residents who need transportation to Parkview Community Hospital, in non-emergency situations, should to contact the Public Safety Department at extension 4311.
+Campus residents who need transportation to and/or from Parkview Outpatient Medical Group, in non-emergency situations, should contact the Public Safety Department at extension 4311.